-In the case where the DNS options of RDNSS and DNSSL can be obtained from multiple sources, such as RA and DHCP, the IPv6 host SHOULD keep some DNS options from all sources.
-Unless explicitly specified for the discovery mechanism, the exact number of addresses and domain names to keep is a matter of local policy and implementation choice.
-However, the ability to store at least three RDNSS addresses (or DNSSL domain names) from at least two different sources is RECOMMENDED.
+In the case where the DNS information of RDNSS and DNSSL can be obtained from multiple sources, such as RA and DHCP, the IPv6 host SHOULD keep some DNS options from all sources.
+Unless explicitly specified for the discovery mechanism, the exact number of addresses and domain names to keep is a matter of local policy and implementation choice as a local configuration option.
+However, in the case of multiple sources, the ability to store a total of at least three RDNSS addresses (or DNSSL domain names) from the multiple sources is RECOMMENDED.
 The DNS options from Router Advertisements and DHCP SHOULD be stored into the DNS Repository and Resolver Repository so that information from DHCP appears there first and therefore takes precedence.
-Thus, the DNS information from DHCP takes precedence over that from RA for DNS queries.
+Thus, the DNS information from DHCP takes precedence over that from RA for DNS gueries.
 On the other hand, for DNS options announced by RA, if some RAs use the Secure Neighbor Discovery (SEND) protocol [RFC3971] for RA security, they MUST be preferred over those that do not use SEND.
-Refer to Section 7 for the detailed discussion on SEND for RA DNS options.
+Also, DNS options announced by RA via SEND MUST be preferred over those announced by un-authenticated DHCP [RFC3118].
+Refer to Section 7 for the detailed discussion on SEND for DNS RA options.